What is an addiction?

 Causes and signs of an addiction

-The doing, taking or using of a substance or action creates a ‘high’ feeling physically and mentally which in turn gives a powerful urge to repeat the action.
+The doing, taking or using a substance or action creates a ‘high’ feeling physically and mentally which in turn gives a powerful urge to repeat the action.
 This can develop into a habit that becomes very hard to stop.
 Stopping the action can then cause withdrawal which is unpleasant; it is often easier to carry on so the cycle starts and continues.

-To satisfy the craving can require more and more of the action or substance leading an addiction to get out of control.
+To satisfy the craving can require more and more of the action or substance leading to an addiction to get out of control.

 Factors that may cause an addiction